CareyCilyok/NinetyNine/README.md

 is counted as 2 “Ball Count” points.

 ### Scoring:
+#### Ball Count
-Ball Count – The total number of object balls pocketed both during and legally after the break during an frame.
+The total number of object balls pocketed both during and legally after the break during an frame.
 A maximum of 10 “Ball Count” points are available in each frame.
 The 9-ball has a value of 2 "Ball Count" points and each of the other balls has a value of 1 "Ball Count" point.

-Pocketing the 9-ball - Pocketing the 9-ball on the break shot or as a combination during the frame does not end the frame.
+#### Pocketing the 9-ball
+Pocketing the 9-ball on the break shot or as a combination during the frame does not end the frame.
 The 9-Ball is counted as 2 "Ball Count" points and the player continues until a missed shot or pocketing the remaing balls.

+#### Break Bonus
-Break Bonus – If the player legally pockets one or more balls on the break, they are awarded 1 “Break Bonus” point.
+If the player legally pockets one or more balls on the break, they are awarded 1 “Break Bonus” point.

-Scratch on the Break – Balls pocketed during a scratch on the break are counted toward a players “Ball Count” for the frame, however the Break Bonus is not awarded because of the scratch.
+#### Scratch on the Break
+Balls pocketed during a scratch on the break are counted toward a players “Ball Count” for the frame, however the Break Bonus is not awarded because of the scratch.
 A maximum of 11 points can be awarded in each frame (1 “Break Bonus” point plus 10 “Ball Count” points).

-### Fouls:
+#### Fouls
 Balls pocketed on a Scratch (except on the break), foul or other illegal shot DO NOT count toward a player’s score and end the frame.
 Touching an object ball is not a foul (cue ball fouls only), but a disturbed